Corpus repositories

 The corpus is divided in a free part, where texts that we can redistribute are gathered (essentially, texts in the public domain), and a bound part, where we gather texts that we can’t redistribute.

-Inside each of the language directories the structure outlined below is used.
+Inside each of the corpus directories (both corpus-xxx and corpus-xxx-orig) the structure outlined below is used.

 admin/